gfitzp/fitzflix-docker/README.md

 Quality preference order can be modified in the `ref_source_quality` table; if a title with a higher quality preference is added, lower-quality files that have already been archived will be marked for deletion.

-Run **Import.sh** on each file in `/Imports`; see `/etc/cron.d/fitzflix-cron` for an example on automating.
-It will perform different operations on the file based on the target file extension:
+The **Import.sh** script will run once every minute; modify its frequency in `/etc/cron.d/fitzflix-cron`.
+It will perform different operations on the file based on its file extension:

   - mkv
 	  - If the first audio track is `${NATIVE_LANGUAGE}`, keep only `${NATIVE_LANGUAGE}` audio and remove all others